raweber42/raweber42/README.md

 Hey!
-My name is Ralf, I'm a 24 year old Software Developer born in Germany.
-Currently I am working as a DevOps engineer at [lipa](https://www.lipa.swiss) in Bern, Switzerland. </br>
+My name is Ralf, I'm a 25 year old Software Engineer born in Germany.
+Currently I am working as a DevOps/Backend engineer [in a bitcoin startup](https://www.lipa.swiss) in Bern, Switzerland. </br>
 I discovered my passion for coding in 2020 and have been coding daily ever since.
 Besides my job as a DevOps engineer I am constantly improving my skillset.
-Right now I have a little side project where I write the backend for an app in Go and I am deep-diving into SRE best practices.
+Right now I am building an app for around 5000 tenants in Serbia as a side project with two friends where I write the backend for an app in Go.
+Besides that I am deep-diving into SRE principles, networking and Kubernetes.

 Feel free to checkout my repos!